 90% Confidence Intervals are given for the reference limits.

-For the robust method the confidence intervals are estimated with the bootstrap method using 5000 replications.
+For the robust method the confidence intervals are estimated with the bootstrap method (percentile interval method, Efron & Tibshirani, 1993).
 When sample size is very small and/or the sample contains too many equal values, it may be impossible to calculate the CIs.

 The results from the Normal distribution method are not appropriate when the Test for Normal distribution (see above) fails.
-If the sample size is large (120 or more) the CLSI C28-A3 guideline recommends the percentile method and for smaller sample sizes the "robust method" is recommended.
+If the sample size is large (120 or more) the CLSI C28-A3 guideline recommends the percentile method, and for smaller sample sizes the "robust method".

 Click the Graph button in the dialog box shown above to obtain the following Reference Interval Graph box: